 Protecting Clients with Disabilities

 Individuals with disabilities require special strategies to protect their benefits.
 If clients or their children are receiving Medicaid or Supplemental Security Income (SSI) or participate in programs of the NJ Division of Developmental Disabilities (DDD), the resolution of a divorce requires careful attention to the requirements for eligibility for those programs.
-We have substantial experience in creating Special Needs Trusts to protect alimony and assets received in equitable distribution.
+For clients receiving alimony and equitable distribution, we have substantial experience in preparing plans that preserve a divorcing client’s eligibility for Medicaid when that’s needed for long-term care.

 Family Law News & Insights